asanfilov/asanfilov/README.md

 ### 💬 About me

-I am a software developer who is passionate about his craft and is eager to learn and grow.
+Hi, I am Alex.
+As a software developer, I am passionate about my craft and eager to learn and grow.
 I enjoy being a part of a great team that builds useful software following best practices.
 I have a Master's degree in Global Software Development from a German university.

 Since 2018, my tech stack consists of .NET C# and SQL Server and I specialize in back-end applications.
 In my current role as a DotNet developer, I like to use a test-driven development to write testable code and can refactor legacy C# code as needed to make it easier to maintain.